-

 - North Carolina State Center for Health Statistics

-The Community and Clinical Connections for Prevention and Health Branch monitors efforts to prevent, manage and increase awareness of diabetes in North Carolina.
-Diabetes is the seventh leading cause of death in North Carolina.
-In 2018, diabetes was the primary cause for 3,021deaths (3% of all deaths) and a contributed to many more deaths in North Carolina.
-Over 1.5million North Carolinians may have prediabetes but are unaware of their condition.
+The Community and Clinical Connections for Prevention and Health Branch monitors efforts to prevent, manage, and increase awareness of diabetes in North Carolina.
+Diabetes is the seventh leading cause of death in the state.
+In 2019, diabetes was the primary cause for 3,127 deaths (or 3.3%) and contributed to many more.
+Over 1.5 million North Carolinians may have prediabetes, but are unaware of their condition.
 Without lifestyle changes to improve their health, 15% to 30% of people with prediabetes will develop type 2 diabetes within five years.

 Fact Sheets